CLAT Preparation Schedule for Class 11th Students (Daily and Weekend Plan)

 Its primary purpose is to:

-• Write down unfamiliar words along with their meanings.
+● Write down words which are unfamiliar along with their meanings.

 There is no requirement to prepare lengthy current affairs notes during Class 11.